Policy Number: D2.0

 No person shall be granted both degree/diploma credit and CEU's for participation in a single program although that program may be approved for both degree/diploma credit and CEU's.

 The evaluation of credits for non-traditional studies or learning acquired from experience should apply the same academic standard as used for traditional course evaluation.
-It is important that this evaluation be done at the department level by faculty who are knowledgeable in the course area.
+It is important that this evaluation be done by the faculty in the academic unit who are knowledgeable in the course area.
 Such credit requests would normally be directed toward a specified required course or toward an existing free/professional elective in the proposed area of study.
-An allowed exception would be where the learning acquired would be acceptable as a free or professional elective by the department in which the student seeks admission or is currently enrolled but does not fit a specific elective presently offered.
+An allowed exception would be where the learning acquired would be acceptable as a free or professional elective by the academic unit in which the student seeks admission or is currently enrolled but does not fit a specific elective presently offered.
 Provisions should be made to accept and evaluate both kinds of credit requests.

-Credit obtained for non-traditional learning will be indicated on the student's transcript as "credit by examination," and must be assigned in advance of any credit received through registration for the indicated course.
+Credit obtained for non-traditional learning will be indicated on the student's transcript as "credit by examination" and must be assigned in advance of any credit received through enrollment for the indicated course.

 1. Evaluation Procedure

 1. Non-traditional courses - A student who has completed a defined course of study outside the normal academic sphere may apply for appropriate course credits.
-Entering students would provide the Admissions Office with the necessary supportive documents defining the learning acquired and this material would be forwarded to the department in the normal path that conventional transfer credits follow.
+Entering students would provide the Office of Undergraduate Admissions with the necessary supportive documents defining the learning acquired and this material would be forwarded to the academic unit in the normal path that conventional transfer credits follow.
 The options for evaluation include the following:

 1. Awarding credits for in-plant courses using guides available from the Armed Forces and the New York State Board of Regents.

-2. Awarding credits based upon the documentation provided by the student when in-plant courses are not defined in (1).
+2. Awarding credits based upon the documentation provided by the student when in-plant courses are not defined in (a).

 4. If the course involved is in a sequence of courses, the student may be permitted to take the next course in the sequence, with credit for the previous course withheld until the student completes the second course with a grade of "C" or better.
 Students already in a program would follow the same procedure except that the request for credit would go directly to the department.